 The Water Framework Directive also allows alternative objectives to be set for certain waters.
-It is considered that implementing the measures in this plan will mean that good status will be achieved by 2015 in 27% of rivers, 18% of lakes, 11% of estuaries, 20% of coastal waters and 93% of groundwaters, with further improvements during the second and third planning cycles.
+It is estimated that implementation of the measures in this plan will result in good status being achieved by 2015 in 60% of rivers, 73% of lakes, 40% of estuaries, 27% of coastal waters and 76% groundwaters, with further improvements during the second and third planning cycles.
+The expected trends in status expected over three planning cycles to 2027 are: